dotnet/designs/accepted/2023/feature-switch-attributes.md

 ## Namespace and visibility of feature switches

 As defined in the substitution XML, the feature switch names are all public and inhabit a shared global namespace.
-The IL properties for feature switches and guards can of course be private, since they follow IL visibility rules.
+The IL properties for feature checks and guards can of course be private, since they follow IL visibility rules.
 This means that there can be private feature switches which are toggled by "public" feature names passed in from MSBuild, allowing these settings to change implementation details of a library.

-Another consequence is that any library can define a feature switch that is controlled by any feature name.
-For example, the private feature switch property `StartupHookProvider.IsSupported` is controlled by the "public" feature name `"System.StartupHookProvider.IsSupported"`, and there is nothing preventing another library from defining its own feature switch property that is also controlled by `"System.StartupHookProvider.IsSupported"`.
+Another consequence is that any library can define a feature check that is controlled by any feature name.
+For example, the private feature check property `StartupHookProvider.IsSupported` is controlled by the "public" feature name `"System.StartupHookProvider.IsSupported"`, and there is nothing preventing another library from defining its own feature check property that is also controlled by `"System.StartupHookProvider.IsSupported"`.

 Using types to represent features allows the use of access restrictions to signal the intended use of a feature.
 For example, we might have an internal type representing startup hook support: